iNMR icon

 User Preferences

-Choose iNMR > Preferences to set and changes your preferences, whose meaning is explained in the table below.
+To set and changes your preferences, choose iNMR > Preferences (on the Mac) or Help > Preferences (on Windows).
+The meaning of each option is explained in the table below.

-To invert one or more options for a few minutes only, hold down the Option key and choose iNMR > Timer.
+To invert one or more options for a few minutes only, on the Mac hold down the alt key and choose iNMR > Timer; on Windows, choose the command Help > Timer.
 At the top of this alternative dialog, you find a slider to set the duration of the temporary options.
-When the old options are restored, you'll hear an acoustic signal.
+After the specified duration, when the old options are restored, you'll hear an acoustic signal.

 Default Spectrometer Frequency